 The Bachelor of Social Work is available for study in Sessions 1 and 2, and is available on campus or online.
 You can also take advantage of government assistance by deferring your fees through HECS-HELP.

 On completion of the Bachelor of Social Work, you’ll be eligible for full accreditation and membership with the Australian Association of Social Workers.

 Interested in taking your learning even further?
 You can with us.
 We offer a Master of Advanced Social Work Practice, which allows you delve into the world of research and develop a depth of knowledge in the social work arena.

 Other things to keep in mind

 - Our social work degree is really hands-on.
 You’ll have the chance to develop your practical skills with 1000 hours of supervised field education during your degree.

-- You’ll complete four residential schools on our Wagga Wagga campus.
-Residential schools are a great way to practise what you’re learning in a hands-on environment, and to meet your lecturers and classmates.
+- You’ll complete four intensive schools on our Wagga Wagga campus.
+Intensive schools are a great way to practise what you’re learning in a hands-on environment, and to meet your lecturers and classmates.

 - If you’ve successfully completed a relevant TAFE (or similar) diploma and have been working in the field, you can apply for 500 hours’ credit towards your supervised field education.
 Just make sure you apply for the credit at the time of enrolment and you have adequate documentation to prove you’ve put the hours in.

 Ready to make a change in the world?
 Apply now and take the first step in your social work journey.